moon250/old-form-generator/README.md

 // <input type="text" id="field-email" name="email" value="">
 $form->add('email')->generate();
 ```
-You can use "get" method for see the value of a key
+You can use "get" method to see the value of a key
 ```php
 $config = new \FormGenerator\FormConfig();
 $config->get('TYPE_DETECTION'); // true